-Red Balloon recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
-Red Balloon will take action to protect any member of staff who raises a concern in good faith.
-It will not tolerate any resulting harassment or victimisation and will treat any such action as a serious disciplinary offence that will be dealt with under the appropriate procedures.
+RBET Norfolk recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
+We will take action to protect any member of staff who raises a concern in good faith.
+We will not tolerate any resulting harassment or victimisation and will treat any such action as a serious disciplinary offence to be dealt with under the appropriate procedures.